 What is maraviroc?

 Maraviroc (brand name: Selzentry) is a drug that has been approved by FDA for treating HIV .3 It is currently being studied to see if it can also be used to prevent HIV infection.4,5

-Some studies have shown that the oral form of maraviroc is quickly absorbed by the body and accumulates in high concentrations in the tissues of the vagina, Pre-Exposure Prophylaxis [PrEP] fact sheet.)4,6-8, and rectum.
+Some studies have shown that the oral form of maraviroc is quickly absorbed by the body and accumulates in high concentrations in the tissues of the vagina, Pre-Exposure Prophylaxis fact sheet.)4,6-8, and rectum.
 Because of this, oral maraviroc is being studied as a possible medicine for HIV (PrEP).
-(PrEP is meant to help prevent HIV infection in people who don’t have HIV but who are at high risk of becoming infected with HIV.
+(PrEP helps prevent HIV infection in people who don’t have HIV but who are at high risk of becoming infected with HIV.
 For more information on PrEP, see the AIDSinfo

-Other forms of maraviroc, including anring (IVR) and a gel, are also being studied for preventing HIV infection and are in Phase I studies.4,5
+Other forms of maraviroc, including anring (IVR) and a gel, are also being studied for preventing HIV infection and are in Phase I studies.4,5,9

 How are clinical trials of investigational drugs conducted?